Is There a Dimmer Outlook Ahead for American Express Company?

 Is It Worth Investing in American Express Company (NYSE :AXP) Right Now?

-The average price from analysts is $105.63, which is -$1.96 below the current price.
+The average price from analysts is $105.63, which is $1.32 above the current price.
 AXP currently public float of 651.50M and currently shorts hold a 1.70% ratio of that float.
-Today, the average trading volume of AXP was 4.26M shares.
+Today, the average trading volume of AXP was 4.18M shares.

 AXP’s Market Performance